ggeerraarrdd/vacation/README.md

 ## Frontispiece

 Screenshot of Login page of _VRTechnologies_.
-Image taken from the database application interface (Personal Collection, 2023).
+Image taken from the information system interface on MS Access (Personal Collection, 2023).
 In the public domain.